cycle/docs/query-builder/security.md

 ```

 ## Array Parameters
-ORM will not allow you to use array parameters outside of `Prameter` scope:
+ORM will not allow you to use array parameters outside of `Parameter` scope:

 ```php
 $users->where($id, 'IN', [1, 2, 3]); // compile exception